yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Answer the following questions in `design.txt`:

-1. The `isEqual:` methods in *Node* and *Edge* require that object != nil.
-This is because these methods access the fields of 'object' without checking if 'object' is null first.
-Why do we require `self` to be non-null?
-What happens when we pass a message to a nil pointer?
-Explain. **(5 points)**

 1. Calls to `_checkRep()` are supposed to catch violations in the classes’ invariants.
 In general, it is recommended that one calls `_checkRep()` at the beginning and end of every method.
 In the case of *Edge*, why is it sufficient to call `_checkRep()` only at the end of the constructors?
 (Hint: could a method ever modify a *Edge* such that it violates its representation invariant?
 How are changes to instances of and *Edge* prevented?) **(5 points)**

 2. For *Node* and *Edge*, we could provide a method such as `isEqualTo(node:)` or `isEqualTo(edge:)` to test whether two instances represent the same Node or Edge instead of defining the global `==` operator.
 Why is it necessary to define the operator `==` in global scope? **(5 points)**